 10 Amazing Things To Do In Indonesia

 Indonesia has always been a top destination for divers.
-It has amazing diving spots like Togian Islan and Raja Ampat that boast three thousand marine species and vast biodiversity.
+It has amazing diving spots like Togean island and Raja Ampat that boast three thousand marine species and vast biodiversity.
 The Raja Ampat Islands, off the northwest tip of Bird’s Head Peninsula in West Papua was voted one of the best diving spots in the world.
-Togian Island is the less explored island and is a secret diving destination with a lot of unexplored areas if you’re feeling adventurous.
+Togean island is the less explored island and is a secret diving destination with a lot of unexplored areas if you’re feeling adventurous.

 The best scuba diving destinations in Indonesia are:

 - Manado, Sulawesi